pnp/pnpjs/docs/debugging.md

 `gulp serve --p sp`

 This will serve a bundle of the sp functionality along with all dependencies and place a global variable named "pnp.{packagename}", in this case pnp.sp.
-This will be true for each package, if you served just the graph package the global would be pnp.graph.
-This mirrors how the umd modules are built in the distributed npm packages to allow testing with matching packages.

 ### Next Steps